-- The UK is a major destination for relocation, so there are many forums and websites dedicated to expats.
-Some places you might like to start looking at include Internations , Expat Info Desk , Expat’s Guide to the UK , and Expat Arrivals .
-You should be able to find specific places for whatever region or city you move to – Professor Google is always a great help.
+- If you’re looking for a moving to the UK blog, expat tips and support, or a moving to the UK checklist, there are plenty of places online.
+Internations, Expat Info Desk, and the Expat’s Guide to the UK, and Expat Arrivals are great starting points.
+You should be able to find specific sites for whatever region or city you move to.
 For future Londonites, Moving to London and Randomly London might also be good places to start.

 - All your bills, bank accounts, loyalty cards, and relatives (well… at least the ones you like) will need your new address.
 Make sure you also update your details on the UK.Govt portal when you have a permanent location too.

-- You definitely won’t be alone in loving your pet in the UK.
-It’s estimated that 12 million households (44%) have pets (click here for more).
-If you’re bringing in a pet the import will be considered as part of your personal belongings and there are some regulations that go with importation .
+- You won’t be alone in loving your pet in the UK.
+It’s estimated that 12 million households (44%) have pets.
+If you’re moving to the UK with a dog, or moving to the UK with cats, they’ll be considered part of your personal belongings and you’ll need to factor importation regulations into your moving checklist UK bound.
 Cats, dogs, and ferrets will need to be microchipped, have a vaccination against rabies, and a veterinary certificate (or equivalent).
 There are no restrictions on most other pets.
 Links Asia do have a Pet Relocation Service to help you move your pet across to the UK with you.

 - The UK is very well connected.
 An extensive train network runs from the South of England up north into Scotland (though it gets a little more patchy as you head into the Highlands), national and regional bus services run frequently with local busses also in operation, and ferries connect the mainland up with the many beautiful islands off the coast and with Northern Ireland.
 There are also plenty of flights between the major cities.
 Be warned that bad weather can have an impact on the operation of train lines!